pocky/Monolith/README.md

 - 65: domain
 - 67: the folder name of your project (from git clone for example).
 If you don't have any project, remove this line.

-Or if you love make, just edit `Makefile` vars.
+Or if you love make, just edit `Makefile` vars and run `make init`.
-Then run `make init` if you don't like Makefiles.

 After build, feel free to handle your project as your choice.
 My choice is to add a new role to Ansible (named by my app) for deploying (like in a prod environment) my project.